r/biology

 The community at a glance

 r/biology is a Subreddit for Biologists with roughly 5.5M members.
 It uses a forum format for communication.
-On the Hive Index it ranks #7 in the Biology communities list.
+It is the 1st largest community in the Biology topic page.

 On Reddit